githwxi/ATS-Temptory/docgen/MISC/GSEQ-intro.md

 }
 ```

+Note that `abs` stands for the absolute value function.
-The next function is for printing out a given board:
+The next function `board_print` is for printing out a given board:

 ```ats